 // TODO: Insert final hyperparameter table.

-Initially, the AND gate proved stubborn.
+Initially, the AND gate resisted approximation.
 Even with repeated Catastrophic Extinction events to reseed the population, graphs consistently fell into the 75% local optimum and could not escape.

 The combination of these two modifications, together with Catastrophic Extinction checkpointing, enabled the model to solve all five gates — including the non-linear XOR and the functionally complete NAND — each achieving 100% accuracy on the full truth table.

 The successful training of all five Boolean gates — including the non-linear XOR and functionally complete NAND — demonstrates that the CNG can learn both linearly and non-linearly separable functions.
 Because any Boolean function can be expressed as a combination of these operations, this result implies, at least in principle, that the CNG can learn any such function.
-Whether this holds at greater complexity and scale remains an open question.
+However, this presumes that the model will scale with the difficulty of the task.

 The structural evolution of the graphs over training reveals patterns consistent with their task demands.